Alzheimer’s drug Leqembi has full FDA approval now and that means Medicare will pay for it

 The drug’s prescribing information will carry the most serious type of warning, indicating that Leqembi can cause brain swelling and bleeding, side effects that can be dangerous in rare cases.
 The label notes that those problems are seen with other plaque-targeting Alzheimer’s drugs.

 The process of converting a drug to full FDA approval usually attracts little attention.
-But Alzheimer’s patients and advocates have been lobbying the federal government for months after Medicare officials announced last year they wouldn’t pay for routine use of drugs like Leqembi until they receive FDA’s full approval.
+But Alzheimer’s patients and advocates have been lobbying the federal government for months after Medicare officials announced last year they wouldn’t pay for routine use of Leqembi until it received FDA’s full approval.

 The vast majority of Americans with Alzheimer’s get their health coverage through Medicare.
 And private insurers have followed its lead by withholding coverage for Leqembi and a similar drug, Aduhelm, until they receive FDA’s full endorsement.
 An FDA decision on full approval for Aduhelm is still years away.